YuLei92/ECEN602-Project-1-TCP-Echo-Service/README.md

     * Yulei writes the client part, writen() function, test and debug.
 Yulei also helped with the readsline() and fork() function to fulfill the Homework's requirement.

 * Test Case:
-    * Ipute line of text terminated by a newline.
+    * Input line of text terminated by a newline.
 (Passed)
     * Line of text the maximum line length without a newline.
 In our works, the maximum line length is 10.
 (Passed)
     * Line with no characters and EOF.
 (Passed)
-    * Client termniated after entering text.
+    * Client terminated after entering text.
 (Passed)
     * 3 Clients connected to the server.
 (Passed)